Last updated: 18 May 2021

 This occurs when a person is subjected to unwanted conduct that has the purpose or effect of violating their dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.

-This occurs when a person is treated less favourably because they have bought or intend to bring proceedings or they have given or intend to give evidence.
+This occurs when a person is treated less favourably because they have brought or intend to bring proceedings or they have given or intend to give evidence.

 Unlawful Reasons for Discrimination